jaketyler781/vscode-angular-file-creator/README.md

 Chose the words to appear before each class name, file name, and selector for Angular components, modules, and directives.

-`unitTestTemplates`
+`unitTestTemplates`, `harnessTemplate.static`, and `harnessTemplate.dynamic`

+Templates for unit tests and harnesses.
-Map decorators to templates for unit tests built around the classes the decorators are applied to.
+`unitTestTemplates` decorators to templates for unit tests built around the classes the decorators are applied to.
 The decorator must be applied to a class following the format

 ```
 @SomeDecorator(...)
 export class MyClass ...
 ```

+`harnessTemplate.static` and `harnessTemplate.dynamic` take individual templates.

 The following key words in the templates are replaced automatically with data about the class: